 Right, let’s get down to business.
 I wanted to discuss how to choose the right wick for whatever candle you’re looking to make.
 This will depend on a couple of variables, namely the type of wax you’re planning to use and the size of your intended candle.

 But first, I thought I’d mention briefly why you might want to use a pre-waxed wick, as opposed to your standard wick.
-Pre-waxed wicks come in all sorts of sizes on Amazon, and are actually much easier to use than a standard wick.
+Pre-waxed wicks come in all sorts of sizes and are actually much easier to use than a standard wick.

 They come already cut to size and attached to the stabilizer and can actually stand up on their own when you glue them down.